acm-uga/csip-uga.github.io/README.md

 # Sync _problems with the master branch of csip-uga/archive.
 git submodule update --remote _problems

-# Publish the new problems by pushing push to GitHub.
+# Publish the new problems.
 git commit _problems -m 'Sync with problem archive' git push
 ```

-The commands to update the archive and make a new commit are conveniently saved as `sync_problems.sh`.
+This task is automatically handled by `rebuild.sh`.

 [csip-uga/archive]: https://github.com/csip-uga/archive